htmfilho/digger/README.md

 [![CircleCI](https://circleci.com/gh/htmfilho/digger/tree/master.svg?style=svg)](https://circleci.com/gh/htmfilho/digger/tree/master)
 [![Maintainability](https://api.codeclimate.com/v1/badges/d7883e061b0c699fde4f/maintainability)](https://codeclimate.com/github/htmfilho/digger/maintainability) [![Join the chat at https://gitter.im/database-digger/community](https://badges.gitter.im/database-digger/community.svg)](https://gitter.im/database-digger/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Use Digger to document your relational databases.
-It is a web application that works like a supporting tool for DBAs and Developers, making sure data is well understood before developing software to maintain it.
-Everybody in the organization can contribute to the knowledge base and make the documentation of large databases in record time possible.
+It is a web application that works like a supporting tool for DBAs and Developers, making sure data is well understood.
+Everybody in the organization can contribute to the knowledge base.

 ![Screenshot](digger-screenshot.png)

-## Running Digger
+## Installing and Running Digger

-1. Download the latest release from the [release page][releases].
+1. Download the latest zip file from the [release page][releases].
-2. Save the digger-<version>.jar in the folder you want to install it.
+2. Save the digger-<version>.zip in the folder you want to install it.
+3. Change the configuration files in the folder `/config` according to your environment.
-3. Run it with the command: `$ java -jar digger-<version>.jar`
+4. Run the application with the command: `$ java -jar digger-<version>.jar`
-4. Open the application by visiting the address https://localhost:8080
+5. Open the application by visiting the address https://localhost:8080 .

 ## Using Digger

-Digger is a user friendly tool and you probably can get along by simply using it.
+Digger is a user friendly tool and you probably can get along with it by simply using its features.
 But in case you need more detailed information please read Digger's [user guide].
 It also provides contextual guidance when you click on the help button on the top right of the user interface.

-Create the database and the necessary permissions:

-    $ createdb digger
-    $ createuser digger_usr -P
-    $ psql -d digger
-      # grant connect on database digger to digger_usr;
-      # revoke connect on database digger from public;
-      # alter user digger_usr createdb;
-      # \q

 ## Contributing to the Project